 - Insurance policy (international health insurance) with a minimum medical coverage of not less than USD 50,000 (fifty thousand US dollars) during their intended duration of stay in Cambodia;

-At first, I need to call them to set the appointment (date & time) to do the COVID19 test.
+At first, I need to call the hospital to set the appointment (date & time) to do the COVID19 test.
 On the day of the test, I went and register myself at the front counter where the medical staff in full PPE suit took my temperature, blood pressure (it was way too high till the doctor suggested me to get myself warded for further checking) and a couple of COVID19 questions.

 At the end of the line, was where they actually do the test – sticking a cotton swab up my nose which was rather painful & uncomfortable.
 The other one sticking a cotton swab down my throat was uncomfortable but not painful.

-The other condition of the insurance policy with a minimum medical coverage of not less than USD50,000 was proved to be tougher as it is not easy to get within Malaysia and that too for a short duration like 1 year (some proposal requires a minimum 3 years coverage, some proposal could not meet the minimum sum of USD50,000 which was an equivalent of RM215,000).
+The other condition of the insurance policy with a minimum medical coverage of not less than USD50,000 was proved to be tougher as it was not easy to get within Malaysia and that too for a short duration like 1 year (some proposal requires a minimum 3 years coverage, some proposal could not meet the minimum sum of USD50,000 which was an equivalent of RM215,000).

 That took a lot of time calling the various insurance companies and insurance agents who were willing to do in such short of time.
 But in the end, we found one but time was ticking on getting the insurance done in time before we can submit the application for a visa from the Embassy.